d-smith/notes/trumpet/fundamentals.md

 * Play standard exercises in the bad keys - Db, B
 * Be able to read in chunks automatically
 * Speed Studies - Nagal, Plog Volume 7

+## Non-Technical Fundamentals

+Transposition

+* By clef (old school) or by interval
+* Understand the key, watch for the accidentals
+* Use your earn, play it first as written then transpose
+* Start with the Arban melodies and single step transposition, move on to Sasche, Bordogni, etc.

+Rhythm

+* Use a metronome all the time
+* Master subdividing

+Lyracism

+* Think about phrasing, play passages dolce then apply dynamics

+Be musical

+* Play music with adjectives - sweetly, noble, plaintively
+* Use your tools - color, directness, rubato, etc.